This is a play intended not just for professional actors. With a little preparation, any group can pick it up and read it for an audience.

 Get ready to field some of that, and send some of the questions or comments around the room, making good use of the readers too.

-There are more resources – readings, links – being added to this website every month.
+There are more resources – readings, links – being added to this website all the time.
 We’d love to see you and your readers & audience come back and use it.
-We’d also love you to send us pictures or short video clips from your readings.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.